 At some point in your poker journey you will hear the phrase “tight is right”.
 A nit takes this phrase to an extreme, utilizing a strategy that is about tight as you can get without folding literally every hand.
 Most players hate nits because they do nothing but fill a seat that could otherwise be filled by a fish.
 But in the event you are a nit, I’m going to try to persuade to you stop this behavior today.

-In case you don’t follow me – I post a free poker hand review on YouTube every week.
-As you can imagine, the comments range from really solid players to results-oriented players to fish to ultra-nits.
-Recently I got into a quick back-n-forth with a player who said we should fold an overpair + flush draw getting 4:1 against our opponent’s all-in.
+I run ThePokerBank’s YouTube channel (over 50K subs & 7M+ views), and as you can imagine, the comments on these free poker videos range from really solid players to results-oriented players to fish to ultra-nits.
+A while back I got into a quick back-n-forth with a player who said we should fold an overpair + flush draw getting 4:1 against our opponent’s all-in.
 He then went on to make the comment that:

 No reads, fold all day in 1/2 or 2/5.
 Nothing wrong being a nit.